 - Technology you can rely on: CBFS Connect is maintained by professional software developers working in a well-established business, and it is designed with reliability and business suitability in mind.
 CBFS Connect is maintained, supported, and regularly updated to ensure that it continues to work flawlessly with the latest versions of Windows.

-- Windows-oriented architecture: Designed for Windows, CBFS Connect surpasses SDKs based on FUSE—but it also provides a FUSE interface, allowing FUSE-based applications to be ported to Windows easily.
+- Windows-oriented architecture: Designed for Windows, CBFS Connect API is focused on the features supported by Windows (for FUSE-compatible interface, please check CBFS FUSE).
 With a comprehensive implementation of the Windows filesystem, CBFS Connect is the only SDK able to provide enterprise-grade solutions, from integrations with legacy applications to new applications innovating with nontraditional data sources.

 Professional Products Provide Professional Reliability

 |Many functional sample applications for all supported APIs and platforms|

 |Clear roadmap for future development|

 |Fine-grained control over user access|

 |Optional use of file Ids instead of filenames|